 To say we went to the ground and rolled up our sleeves to get the work done to improve the business, would be an understatement.
 It in fact required a mindset shift.
 We went back to the fundamentals.
 What was it that we wanted to achieve?
-In simple terms - sustainable growth, a relentless focus on our customers and developing our and speculation, and disruption from FinTech.
-However, we worked hard to strengthen and build upon our existing business.
+In simple terms - sustainable growth, a relentless focus on our customers and developing our talents.

+This, as we realised even then, was just the first step in a long journey that constantly presented challenges to the Group such as increased regulatory compliance, persistent proposed merger distractions we worked hard to strengthen and build upon our existing business.
 I remember constantly reminding colleagues to focus on the fundamentals and deliver the mandate that we have been given.
-I believe we have done well, culminating on one hand, our ability to increase the dividend payout to shareholders. and on the other hand, improving our CET 1 capital ratio to 16.3%, the highest in the country.
+I believe we have done well, culminating on one hand, our ability to increase the dividend payout to shareholders, and on the other hand, improving our CET 1 capital ratio to 16.3%, the highest in the country.